 Q: A course I need to register for is full.
 What are my options?

 Many courses at the University of Manitoba now offer waitlists.
 For information on identifying courses with waitlists, how to register for waitlists, and more, please visit the Registrar’s Office website here.
-If the course you want to register for is full and does not have a waitlist, you may be able to ask the department for a space/capacity override.
-However, please be advised that these overrides are not always possible, and you may be required to check Aurora regularly until a space becomes available.
+If the course you want to register for is full and does not have a waitlist, please continue to check Aurora regularly until a space becomes available.

 Q: Can I register for a course at another university, but still be a University of Manitoba student?

 Yes.
 If you would like to take a course at another institution for transfer credit at the University of Manitoba, you will need to apply for a Letter of Permission.
 The Letter of Permission process ensures that the course you are planning to take will be acceptable for credit in your degree program.
-Please note that you must apply for your Letter of Permission early enough to allow for between four and six weeks of processing time, as you cannot register at another institution without an approved Letter of Permission.
+Please note that you must apply for your Letter of Permission early enough to allow for a minimum of 8 weeks of processing time, as you cannot register at another institution without an approved Letter of Permission.
 For more information on Letters of Permission, please visit the Registrar’s Office website here.
 To find out which courses have been evaluated for transfer credit at your desired institution, please refer to the Transfer Credit Equivalencies Database.